iterating/placenotes/readme.md

 Your daughter is about to walk into her dream job interview at a towering office building in downtown Seattle.
 As she approaches the entrance, her phone buzzes with a note you left just for this moment:

 "You've got this, sweetheart!
 You're not just qualified for this role; you're the perfect fit.
 Remember how you led that project at your last job?
 That's exactly what they're looking for.
 Take a deep breath, stand tall, and show them the incredible person I see every day.
-I'm so proud of you! 💖 - Mom"
+I'm so proud of you! 💖 - Lilly"

 ---